 Be careful who you tell about your Ripple holdings

-It is significantly easier for an attacker to steal someone’s cryptocurrency, than it is to empty the victim’s bank account.
+It is significantly easier for an attacker to steal someone’s cryptocurrency than it is to empty the victim’s bank account.
 This is mainly due to the pseudonymous/anonymous nature of cryptocurrencies, while bank accounts follow strict KYC/AML procedures and are always tied to an identity.

 In light of this, you need to be very careful with who you tell about your cryptocurrency holdings.
 This not only applies to the online world, but also to your outer circle of friends or other people in real life.

 Several people have already lost all their coins, and in some unfortunate cases their life, because they told people about their cryptocurrency holdings.
 One troubling case is the one of a 24 year old Norwegian man that was brutally murdered after doing an in-person BTC to cash trade.
-Another sad case is the one of Pavel Nyashen, a russian cryptocurrency blogger that was found dead in his appartment after bragging about his cryptocurrency holdings on his youtube channel.
+Another sad case is the one of Pavel Nyashen, a Russian cryptocurrency blogger that was found dead in his appartment after bragging about his cryptocurrency holdings on his youtube channel.

 Don’t get me wrong, it’s great to talk about cryptocurrency and that you hold some Ripple.
-In fact that’s a large portion of what you will be talking about if you go to a blockchain meet-up or conference.
+In fact, that’s a large portion of what you will be talking about if you go to a blockchain meet-up or conference.
 However, if you want to keep your Ripple safe then you should never mention exactly how much you hold or insinuate that you might hold a significant amount.
-Remember that depending on where you live, people will be ready to committing cruel crimes for just a few hundred dollars.
+Remember that depending on where you live, people will be ready to commit cruel crimes for just a few hundred dollars.

 Never leave your XRP on exchanges

 Due to the confusing nature of some Ripple wallets, many XRP holders prefer to leave their coins on exchanges like Binance, Bittrex, or Bitstamp.
 This is often seen as a very simple way of storing cryptocurrency.
-However, while the abovementiond exchanges have proven to be trustworthy, we have seen over and over how even the largest cryptocurrency exchanges get hacked, resulting in the unrecoverable loss of customers funds.
+However, while the abovementioned exchanges have proven to be trustworthy, we have seen over and over how even the largest cryptocurrency exchanges get hacked, resulting in the unrecoverable loss of customers funds.